dhananjaypugalendi/django-project-template-1/README.md

 ### Heroku

-Create Heroku app repo and add Git remote `heroku`,
+Create Heroku app repo and add Git `staging` remote,

-    heroku login               # if you haven't already heroku create              # from within project directory
+    heroku login             # if you haven't already heroku create --remote staging  # within project dir heroku create --remote production
+    git remote -v            # expect: origin, staging, production

+By default, Heroku would create a remote named 'heroku', but here the project becomes associated with two Heroku apps, one for `staging` and another for `production`.
+When git pushing, specify the correct remote and when using heroku commands use the `--remote remote-name` or `-r remote-name` options to specify the application to which deployments should go.

+To tell the `heroku` command to default to `staging` for this project,

+    git config heroku.remote staging

+although you may prefer to require it be specified explicitly.

+Continuing, the deployment instructions show a deployment to staging, but the production deployment procedure is analogous (add `-r production` after `heroku` commands)

 Now rename your project on Heroku,

-    heroku apps:rename newname # dashes instead of underscores git remote -v              # should list 'heroku' as a remote repo
+    heroku apps:rename {{project_name}}-stag -r staging
+    heroku apps:rename {{project_name}} -r production
+    # we prefer dashed names over underscores

 Define the following environment variables for the Heroku application: